when to schedule...

 How to look and feel your best

-It's all about your mindset and knowing your personal preferences, but also please know that I got you!
-I am confident in my ability to direct people into flattering poses!
-Practicing in a mirror is helpful and communicating with me is helpful because being overly critical and hyper-focusing on insecurities can be eased with an open line of communication.
-It is normal and natural to be critical of our own appearance in photos and we are often not used to see so many different angles of our faces and bodies.
+It's all about your mindset and knowing your personal preferences, but also please know that I got you and often shoot a wide variety so you have options for favorites.
+We are human and it's normal + natural to not love every single photo because nobody is used to seeing every angle of their face/body.
+Practicing in a mirror is helpful and communicating with me is also helpful because being overly critical and hyper-focusing on insecurities can be eased with an open line of communication.
 We all love flattering photos where we think “dang I look good” and my goal is to give you that!

 how to make it perfect

-An open line of communication!
+An open line of communication.
 I do everything in my power to create amazing portraits.
 You are hiring me for a reason and I want you to have the best experience!
-If there is something that you are concerned about before or during the session please just open up and tell me so I can be mindful of that detail.
+If there is something that you are concerned about before or during the session please just open up and tell me in the mini questionnaire I send you so I can make notes and be mindful during our time together.

 empty your pockets

+The goal is to be hands free without anything noticeable in your pockets or having to always set a bag down.
 Leave bags in the car.
-You can throw your keys and phone into my camera bag.
+You can throw your keys and phone into my camera bag or I can carry them in my pockets.
 Minimalism is best.

 set your tone

 Make your session the highlight of your day!
 Unless it is a morning session then don't run a bunch of errands and pack your day full.
+Pad your timeline for hair/makeup/nails/barber.
 You can set the tone by being relaxed, allowing enough time to get ready and be prepared as you possibly can be.
-For families, consider nap times and meal times for your littles!
+For families, consider nap times and meal times for your littles when scheduling.

 how many images?